 Tied together by geography, history and culture, the Caribbean Region is a natural commercial partner of the United States and Canada.
 That’s beneficial to import/export business for reasons such as freight cost and guarantee of always finding a niche market.

 Caribbean Community (CARICOM) is an organization of Caribbean countries that started in July 1973.
 It promotes economic integration and cooperation among its twenty members.
 Also, in 2006 twelve of the twenty members signed the Single Market and Economy (CSM) treaty.
 The treaty establishes deeper regional integration through harmonized tariffs and duty free trade.

-The Caribbean nations have all the incentives and resources to generate 100% of their energy from renewables.
-Petroleum is scarce and renewable resources such as solar, wind and geothermal are plentiful.
-However, the Caribbean is still using imported oil or diesel for close to 90 percent of its energy.
+The Caribbean nations have all the incentives and resources to generate 100% of their energy from renewable sources.
+Petroleum is scarce in the region, it’s expensive to import, and renewable energy resources such as solar, wind and geothermal are plentiful.
+However, the Caribbean is still using imported oil or diesel for close to 90 percent of its energy use.

 Therefore, over the past few years organizations such as the Caribbean Development Bank, CARICOM, USAID and the World Bank have engaged in helping remove barriers through specific actions to overcome policy and finance challenges.